 - Mistake #5: Letting food cool before putting it in the fridge

 Don't leave food out of the refrigerator for more than two hours or one hour if it is over 90°F outside.
 Illness-causing bacteria can grow rapidly when perishable foods are left in the danger zone — between 40°F and 140°F. Always refrigerate foods in a timely matter.
 If you are on a road trip, tailgating or picnicking, pack perishable foods in a well-insulated cooler.

-- Mistake #6: Eating raw cookie dough (and other foods containing uncooked eggs)
+- Mistake #6: Eating raw cookie dough (and other foods containing uncooked eggs and flour)

 - Mistake #7: Marinating meat or seafood on the counter.
 Using raw meat marinade on cooked food.